sph-mn/sph-sc-lib/readme.md

 imht_set_destroy(set);
 ```

-this is an important call for when the set is no longer needed, since its memory is otherwise not deallocated until the process ends.
+this is to be called when the set is no longer needed, since its memory is otherwise not deallocated until the process ends.

 ## configuration options
 configuration can be done by defining certain macro variables before including the imht-set source code.